dephell/dephell/README.md

 test = ["coverage", "pytest"]
 ```

-One day we will have really many dependencies.
-Let's have a look how many of them we have now:
+Eventually we will have many more dependencies.
+Let's look at how many of them we have now:

 ```bash
 $ dephell deps tree